Prison Life Index

 The Prison Life Index’s proposed assessment will take local context into account, particularly when gauging correct application of the rules.

 The index will be created collaboratively, with the expertise of diverse and international leading figures sought to ensure that a variety of perspectives are represented.

 Will the index create a global prison ranking?¶

 The index will not rank prisons around the world and will not provide an overall country grade.

-The Prison Life Index will comprise four composite indicators covering the salient aspects of incarcerated life: “being connected”, “being active”, “safety”, “food, accommodation, healthcare”.
-Countries will be rated on these four categories in accordance with international standards, but the index will not combine these four evaluations to produce one overall country-specific grade since, for ethical reasons, these categories are not designed to compensate for one another.
+The Prison Life Index will comprise five composite indicators covering the salient aspects of incarcerated life: “being connected”, “being active”, “safety”, “food, accommodation” and “healthcare”.
+Countries will be rated on these five categories in accordance with international standards, but the index will not combine these five evaluations to produce one overall country-specific grade since, for ethical reasons, these categories are not designed to compensate for one another.
 More bluntly, excessive use of solitary confinement cannot be mitigated by an occupancy rate of less than 100%.